 We may change fees, charges, interest rates and other conditions at any time.
-The following table sets out how we will notify you of any change.
+The following table sets out how much notice we will provide when we notify you of any change.

-Type of change Notice Increasing any fee or charge 20 days Adding a new fee or charge 20 days Changing the method by which interest is calculated 20 days Changing the circumstances when interest is credited to your 20 days Changing deposit interest rates on the day of change Increasing your liability for losses relating to ePayments (see the ePayments 20 days Imposing, removing or changing any periodic transaction limit 20 days Changing any other term or condition when we next communicate with you notification on our website.
+Type of Change Notice Period Increasing any fee or charge 30 days Adding a new few or charge 30 days Changing the method by which interest is calculated 30 days Changing the circumstances when interest is credited 30 days to your account Changing deposit interest rates On the day of change Increasing your liability for losses relating to ePayments 20 days (see the ePayments Conditions of Use below) Imposing, removing or changing any periodic 30 days transaction limit Changing any other term or condition When we next communicate with you